valkey-io/valkey-doc/topics/eval-intro.md

 ## Debugging Eval scripts

 Starting with Redis OSS 3.2, Valkey has support for native Lua debugging.
-The Valkey Lua debugger is a remote debugger consisting of a server, which is Valkey itself, and a client, which is by default [`redis-cli`]().
+The Valkey Lua debugger is a remote debugger consisting of a server, which is Valkey itself, and a client, which is by default [`valkey-cli`]().

 The Lua debugger is described in the [Lua scripts debugging](ldb.md) section of the Valkey documentation.